psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

 `ObserverId` template argument).
 The `Notify` method forwards its function arguments (`args`) to the callable object.
-The function returns the result of the last slot called, wrapped into `boost::optional` (this is the default behavior of `boost::signals2::signal`; see the Boost.Signals2 documentation in case you need an advanced return semantic).
+The function returns the result of the last slot called, wrapped into `boost::optional` (this is the default behaviour of `boost::signals2::signal`; see the Boost.Signals2 documentation in case you need an advanced return semantic).

 The constructor of the class is made protected because this class is not